THE PHYSICIAN IMMIGRATION BOOK

 Ingrid Brey an AV-rated attorney, is listed in Super Lawyers and was named by Best Lawyers in America® as the 'Detroit Area Best Lawyers 'Immigration Lawyer of the Year for 2011'.
 She received her undergraduate degree in 1974 from Michigan State University.
 A cum laude graduate of The Thomas M. Cooley Law School (1977), she also holds an LL.M. from The Georgetown University Law Center (1985).
 Ms. Brey is an active member of the American Immigration Lawyer's Association in which she has served as on various national committees.
 She has also written numerous articles on immigration law and has presented on the topic before groups throughout the country.

-Brian Bruner is an Associate Attorney with Aronson & Associates, PA in serves in several capacities within the firm's International Medical Graduate (IMG) Practice Group.
+Brian Bruner is an Associate Attorney with national Medical Graduate (IMG) Practice Group.
 His 10+ year career background includes serving the healthcare sector in physician recruitment and retention

 Elise Bruner has worked as an Associate Attorney with Aronson & Aronson Associates, PA since 2005.
 Her focuses on non-immigrant and immigrant visas to allow legal employment of foreign nationals to fufill short and long-term needs.
 She works closely with the medical sector and foreign nationals to fulfill short and long-term needs.
 She works closely with the medical sector and foreign medical professionals to obtain employment.
 She was admitted to the Minnesota bar in 2002, the U.S. Court of Appeals for the Eighth Circuit in 2003, and the Missouri bar and U.S. District Court for the Eastern District of Missouri in 2004.
 She received her J.D.
 Degree from Hamline University School of Law in 2002.